morphy76/g-fe-server/README.md

 ## Known TODO

-- Fix mongo monitoring (see `internal/db/monitor.go`)
-- Observability fallback to Opentracing/Jaeger using build flags
-- Observability enrich outgoing HTTP requests
-- Framework/standard to build the business request model: how logger, feserver, clients reaches the business module (*)
-- A React 19 case study with MFEs
-- KC onLogout:
-  - 2025-07-06 20:35:17,521 WARN  [org.keycloak.events] (executor-thread-87) type="LOGOUT_ERROR", realmId="c304140e-bede-4b44-b5be-8ce28e637bea", realmName="gfes", clientId="ps", userId="null", ipAddress="0:0:0:0:0:0:0:1", error="invalid_redirect_uri", redirect_uri="/fe/ui"

 In summary:

 - [x] With HTTP session management
 - [x] With Health endpoint
   - Testing HTTP serving
   - Testing Mongo connection
+- [ ] RBAC and resource server
-- CORS options
+- [ ] CORS options
+  - Admin APIs with RBAC
-- CSP options
+- [ ] CSP options
+  - Admin APIs with RBAC
 - [x] With OIDC integration
 - [x] With Mongo integration
-- With Unleash integration <- reviewwing
+- [ ] With Unleash integration
   - Feature gateway for FE flags
+- [ ] Review monitoring (http clients)
+  - MongoDB monitoring (Fix mongo monitoring (see `internal/db/monitor.go`))
+  - OIDC monitoring
+  - Unleash monitoring
+  - add business events and errors to spans
-- With AIW logging
+- (With AIW logging)
-- With AIW tracing
+- (With AIW tracing)
-- With AIW audit
+- (With AIW audit)
 - With OpenAPI endpoint
-- No business logic included
+- [x] No business logic included

+Openpoints:

+- Observability fallback to Opentracing/Jaeger using build flags
+- Middleare and processing for tenant attribution
+- Framework/standard to build the business request model: how logger, feserver, clients reaches the business module (*)
+- A React 19 case study with MFEs
+- TBV If Unleash is not enabled, we assume the feature is enabled by default
+- KC onLogout:
+  - 2025-07-06 20:35:17,521 WARN  [org.keycloak.events] (executor-thread-87) type="LOGOUT_ERROR", realmId="c304140e-bede-4b44-b5be-8ce28e637bea", realmName="gfes", clientId="ps", userId="null", ipAddress="0:0:0:0:0:0:0:1", error="invalid_redirect_uri", redirect_uri="/fe/ui"

 ## What happened